jjackson19862017/StephensPopShop/README.md

 I have also found a problem with my cart as it only allows one newprice, so if there were multiple items in the cart they would all get the same price.

 --> "Problems"

+### Monday 30th March 2020

+Fixed the code so that either Products and Winning Bids will goto the cart.

+The only issue, which I know I dont have time to fix is that you can't mix the two types of products, because otherwise the cart won't display the right prices.

+--> "Bids and Products Purchasing Working"